 BY BARRY WAUGH

-Notes–The designation of J. V. Wilson as a chaplain was found in the 1919 edition of the PCUSA General Assembly minutes.
+Notes–The header image of the Dehaviland is from Wikimedia and it shows a Canadian aircraft, Wilson is not in the picture; the DH-4 was built through most of the war and it had several variations in details.
+The designation of J. V. Wilson as a chaplain was found in the 1919 edition of the PCUSA General Assembly minutes.
 Gill Robb Wilson notes that during Volney’s time in France his colleagues called him “Joe,” but I chose to continue calling him Volney.
 Gill Robb returned to Western Seminary after the war to continue his interrupted education.
 He went on to be the minister of Fourth Presbyterian Church, Trenton, New Jersey, until about 1930 or 1931 when he became the New Jersey State Director of Aviation, and he was a member of the commission that studied the cause of the Hindenburg disaster, May 6, 1937.
 Fourth Presbyterian Church in Trenton was the site of a trial in early 1935 when New Brunswick Presbytery brought charges against J. Gresham Machen for his support of the Independent Board of Foreign Missions.
 G. R. Wilson continued as a member of his presbytery even though it appears he was not an active minister.
 He was involved in many aspects of aviation during his lifetime including editing Flying Magazine.
 To read about a chaplain that died in France, see the biography of one in the Presbyterians of the Past article, Centennial U. S. Entry World War I, Chap.
 T. M. Bulla, 1881-1918, and for more about Presbyterians in the war read, Over There, Presbyterians in the First World War.
 Also, a series of articles is available on this site regarding the YMCA service of J. Gresham Machen.